Verdict in landmark Russian doping case expected this year

 LAUSANNE, Switzerland (AP) — A verdict in the landmark doping case that could strip Russia of its identity at the Olympics is expected within two months, the Court of Arbitration for Sport said Thursday.

-After a four-day hearing, CAS said it was “anticipated” the ruling by a panel of three judges “will be notified to the parties by the end of this year.”
+After a four-day hearing, CAS said it expected the ruling by a panel of three judges to “be notified to the parties by the end of this year.”

 The hearing was for a dispute between the World Anti-Doping Agency and its Russian affiliate, known as RUSADA.
 The Russian agency was ruled non-compliant in December.